Molecular Astrophysics: from theory to lab to observations

 7) Laboratory Astrophysics: Gas phase experiments

-8) Diffuse interstellar medium
+8) Diffuse and dense interstellar medium

 9) Dust evolution and surface chemistry